iamaraf-git/Programming/README.md

 # Programming
-Basic Programming and resource I encounter my journey.
+Basic Programming and resource I have been encountering throughout my journey.